mozilla/readability/README.md

 Please make sure to run [eslint](http://eslint.org/) against any proposed changes when creating a pull request.

-## Usage
+## Usage on the web.

-To parse a document, you must create a new `Readability` object from a document object, and then call `parse()`.
+To parse a document, you must create a new `Readability` object from a DOM document object, and then call `parse()`.
 Here's an example:

 ```javascript
 var article = new Readability(document).parse();